rustymotors/server/README.md

 ## Help Wanted

-I'm writing this fram scratch.
+I'm writing this from scratch.
 While I'm proud of what I've done, I'm hitting the point where I need help.
 Therefore, I'm open-sourcing this.
 Any assistance you can provide, either from code help, to suggestions, to even pointing out better ways to do things are greatly appriciated.

 ## Server Setup